ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-selling-assembling-and-shipping-kits.md

 ---
-    title: Walkthrough - Selling, Assembling, and Shipping Kits | Microsoft Docs
+    title: Selling, Assembling, and Shipping Kits
-    description: To support just-in-time inventory and the ability to customize products to customer requests, assembly orders can be automatically created and linked as soon as the sales order line is created.
-The link between the sales demand and the assembly supply enables sales order processors to customize the assembly item and promise delivery dates according to component availability.
-In addition, assembly consumption and output are posted automatically with the shipment of the linked sales order.
+    description: To support just-in-time inventory, assembly orders can be automatically created and linked as soon as the sales order line is created.
     author: SorenGP

     ms.service: dynamics365-business-central